sourcegraph/about/content/blogposts/2023/slow-to-simd.md

 I always love an excuse to play with SIMD.
 And this problem seemed like the perfect nail for that hammer.

 For those unfamiliar, SIMD stands for "Single Instruction Multiple Data".
 Just like it's says, it lets you run an operation over a bunch of pieces of data with a single instruction.
-This is exactly what we want for calculating a dot product.
+As an example, to add two int32 vectors element-wise, we could add them together one by one with the ADD instruction and, with pipelining, get a throughput of

 We have a problem though.
 Go does not expose SIMD intrinsics like [C](https://www.intel.com/content/www/us/en/docs/intrinsics-guide/index.html) or